-The schools will commit to, where reasonably possible, holding more than one emergency contact number for each pupil or student.
+Moorside High School will commit to, where reasonably possible, holding more than one emergency contact number for each student or student.
 This goes beyond the legal minimum and the school will try to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.